 Food is extremely exciting, I think you’ll agree.
 And eating is definitely one of the best things to do in Dharamshala.
 Honestly, it has some of the best food I have ever had in the whole of India.
 Sick of channa masala, dal, and aloo gobi?
 I’m joking, this isn’t actually possible.

 BUT maybe sometimes you fancy another option?
 Like… TOFU?
 SMOOTHIES?
 VEGAN SHAKSHUKA?
 AVOCADO?
 I have been living in India for 8 months and I eat Indian food 95% of the time (because it is a glorious taste explosion), but sometimes I want something different.
-You know, I have gone from eating an avocado a day, to eating an avocado absolutely never.
+You know, I have gone from eating an avocado a day to eating an avocado absolutely never.
 This is a huge sacrifice for my life here, I hope you will agree.
 In Dharamshala, there is no more sacrifice.
 There are all of the options and you can eat all of the things.
-Win win win.
+Win-win win.
 You ARE welcome.

-PS – the Indian and Nepalese food there is also incredibly tasty.
+PS – the Indian and Nepalese food is also incredibly tasty.
 Because what is a day without aloo gobi?
 The answer would be nothing, absolutely nothing.

 4. Yoga everywhere

 I have never seen more yoga schools in one place, than in Dharamshala.
 And there is yoga for all types of people.
 Again, many OPTIONS, and we all like options.
 Because we all know that we are all different, and that’s more than okay.
-Maybe you are into ashtanga, Sivananda, vinyasa flow, hatha, or yin?
+Maybe you are into ashtanga, Sivananda, vinyasa flow, Hatha, or yin?
 Well, Dharamshala has it all!
 All of the things.

 Now, picture this: You wake up in the Himalayas.
 A bird is singing a magical melody outside your window.
 You open your curtains and see the rolling, serene, calming mountains.
-You walk into a sweet little Nepalese cafe and enjoy a hot cup of coffee, because coffee is life.
-Unless you don’t drink coffee, and then I salut you… you are my hero.
+You walk into a sweet little Nepalese cafe and enjoy a hot cup of coffee because coffee is life.
+Unless you don’t drink coffee, and then I salute you… you are my hero.
 But….
 I mean, how do you do it?
 Are you really happy?

 Try to have a bad day after this start.
 You can’t.
 This is the peak.

 You cannot talk about things to do in Dharamshala without mentioning tushita.
 Tushita is a beautiful meditation centre sitting in the forested hills above the town.
 It is a Buddhist meditation centre offering short meditation courses, retreats, an extensive library, and daily drop-in classes.
-During my stay in Dharamshala tushita formed an essential part of most days.
+During my stay in Dharamshala, tushita formed an essential part of most days.
 There is something truly special about meditating in a room of like-minded people from all over the globe.
 The high vibrations of the people and the enchanting surroundings lift you into such a deep, pure, healing meditation it cannot be described with words.

 These drop-in classes, are really for everyone, whether you have never meditated or you have been practicing for many years.
 They explore many topics, nurturing you, whilst pushing you out of your comfort zone to allow yourself to feel or explore things you may have been blocking.
 It is an experience you don’t want to miss.